-The histogram in figure 3 above revealed that the bell shaped imposed curve covered all the bars of the histogram and therefore further confirmed the Shapiro Wilk test in the pre-test that data used in the study was normally distributed and therefore considered fit to apply OLS technique in the entire analysis.
+The histogram in figure 3 above revealed that the bell shaped imposed curve covered all the bars of the histogram and therefore further confirmed the Shapiro Wilk test in the pretest that data used in the study was normally distributed and therefore considered fit to apply OLS technique in the entire analysis.
+The analysis entails determining the impact of public participation, staff competency, information technology and the application of government regulations/laws on effective management of budget in county governments in Kenya.